mattfaltyn/llm-fun/README.md

 ## Contract Conditions Extraction and Verification

 This Streamlit application is designed to extract contract conditions from a DOCX file and verify if task descriptions from a CSV file comply with those conditions.
 It utilizes the Zephyr 7B β LLM from Hugging Face to analyze the contract text and determine compliance.

+See [output.pdf](https://github.com/mattfaltyn/llm-fun/blob/main/output.pdf) for an example output of `app.py`.

 ### Features